keatura/my-ordinary-vault-md/TTRPG/unsorted characters/Zadkiel.md

 ###### goals for the character
 - enneagram stuffs
-- make a new paladin subclass
+- make a new paladin subclass maybe

 # Character Traits